flybywiresim/aircraft/README.md

 * Copy the "A32NX" folder into your community package folder.
 It is located in:
 `C:\Users\[YOUR USERNAME]\AppData\Roaming\Microsoft Flight Simulator\Packages\Community`.

+For the Boxed edition:
+* Copy the "A32NX" folder into your community package folder.
+It is located in:
+`C:/Users/[YOUR USERNAME]/AppData/Local/MSFSPackages/Community`.

 If the aforementioned methods do not work:
 * You can find your community folder by going into FS2020 general options and enabling developer mode.
 You will see a menu appear on top.
 Go to tools and virtual file system.
 Click on watch bases and your community folder will be listed in one of the folders.